lpapailiou/pentis/README.md

 * __y__ or __enter__: when a game over occurs, a new game will be started by pressing these keys
 * __n__: when a game over occurs, the application can be left with this key
 * __m__: switch color mode

+Every time the level increases, speed will also increase a little.
+The shapes are generated on the fly, so the blocks will 'cluster'.
+This means, that it is more likely that compact shapes appear.
+If you want to get the game more annoying, you can add more blocks in the ``Settings`` class (which is located in the ``util`` package).
+There, also the board size (default 17x10 blocks) may be adjusted.

 ## Purpose of this project
 This project ist mainly for playing around with Java.
 I tried to use as basic structures as possible